Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Why Surfing in Cabo?

 I have surfed worldwide and ridden some of the best waves on the planet.
-Surf trips require lots of planning and often long plane trips.
-Sometimes you want a no-hassle-easy surf escape.
+Surf trips require lots of planning and are often long plane trips.
+Sometimes, you want a no-hassle, easy surf escape.
 Cabo is a quick trip to a land full of waves, kind people, and great food.

 The cuisine in Cabo keeps getting better.
 Stuff your face with organic Mexican morsels of delight and enjoy a boutique-brewed beer or red wine from the North of Baja.
 Let’s not forget the tequila and mezcal—Mexico’s true gift to the spirit world.

 We welcome your input and additional information in the comments below.
-If I end up adding your content to the guide, I will send you a free Wave Tribe surfboard leash as a gift.
+If I add your content to the guide, I will send you a free Wave Tribe surfboard leash as a gift.
 More stoke.

-If you are looking for a few other spots to visit in Mexico, we have additional guides to the following epic surf locations in Mexico.
+If you are looking for a few other spots to visit in Mexico, we have additional guides to the following epic surf locations.

 Stay stoked.